 A survey published back in October 2012 revealed that 64% of businesses were using social media as a marketing tool.
 If this was the case back then, this statistic is likely to have grown considerably today.
 Among the most popular reasons to use social media for B2B, was to increase brand awareness (83%), encourage social sharing (56%) and acquire trust and followers (55%).
 Here are some businesses that managed to hit the nail on the social media head.

-Maersk have been using social since 2011 and their goal was to raise brand awareness, increase employee satisfaction, gain insight into the market, and get closer to its customers.
+Maersk has been using social since 2011 and their goal was to raise brand awareness, increase employee satisfaction, gain insight into the market, and get closer to its customers.
 Its social strategy is to tell the stories that emerge from within the business.
-This could be stories that talk about what it’s like to be responsible in fuelling a boom in the sale of Kenyan avocados.
+This could be stories that talk about what it’s like to be responsible for fuelling a boom in the sale of Kenyan avocados.
 The company managed to acquire 150 150 unique leads from a Facebook campaign it ran last year that spoke about how its shipping containers navigate the frozen Baltic Sea in the winter.
 The Facebook campaign lead users to a website, where they could fill in their contact details into a form to download a brochure about the company’s anti-freeze services.
 Whoever downloaded the form was assumed to be a ‘hot lead’ and the company’s sales team were then asked to follow up.

 Today, Maersk has more than 1.5m Facebook fans, of which around 15% are customers.
 They also have 12,000 Twitter followers, and active accounts on platforms such as Google+, Tumblr, Instagram, YouTube, and LinkedIn.
 They have tailored their social presence to match each network.
 For instance, on Instagram followers are asked to post pictures of their ships using the hashtag #Maersk, and on LinkedIn, job vacancies are promoted and articles about the work culture within the business are published.
 Due to these efforts, Maersk is second only to Lego when it comes to engagement on Facebook, according to a recent study.